brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ## <a name="Feats"></a>5 Feats for Utility

 Even with mundane and magic items, there are still some gaps in what players can do—or a player may just not want to carry around a dozen vials of oil and acid everywhere they go, which is totally understandable.
-Some feats increase utility by opening up some basic magic to any characters, and these basic spells can go a long way in increasing utility on a character.
+Some feats increase utility by opening up some basic magic to any character, and these basic spells can go a long way in increasing the utility of a character.
 Here are 10 feats that can add utility to any character.

 ### Magic Initiate